 Chinon’s Auto 3001 has the same spec lens as a Mju II, focuses more accurately in any light, is easier to use (its flash controls are better), and costs $30.
 Nikon’s L35AF, though about as well known as the Mju, has a better performing lens than its Olympus competition and costs about half the price.
 The Pentax PC35AF‘s strong, metal body is world’s sturdier than the Mju, and its fast lens and capable flash match the Olympus’ spec sheet (at a quarter the cost).

 And there are countless other better-than-Mju point-and-shoots that nobody ever seems to talk or care about.
-Like this one, and this one, and this one, and this one too, and also this one here, and this one.
-Even this complete and utter piece of junk will make equally Mju-like images in the right light.
+The many inexpensive point and shoots we have listed in our shop will make equally Mju-like images in the right light.

 Those boring cameras not special enough for you?
 Here are a few very specific ways to more smartly spend your Mju/Contax money.